-Abstract-This article provides project managers, the cultural events organizers, with a new approach to plan preparation and to the monitoring of events realization.
+Abstract-This article provides project managers, the cultural events organizers, a new approach to plan preparation and to the monitoring of events realization.
 The Dynamic Iteration Method introduced in this article is based on the system dynamic modelling and on the principles of project iterative development.
 The plan model and the reality model are structurally similar; they differ in values of exogenous variables.
-The research results confirm that the method is set correctly.
-The questions regarding the competences and observance of the project iterative development principles were given to the members of five project teams.
-Their answers together with the application of dynamic simulation helped establish the projects ranking.
-This simulated ranking was then compared with actually achieved projects achievements.
-It turned out that the projects ranking in the simulation fully corresponds with reality.
-In this way, the model validity was confirmed.
-Another research question is whether this method can be applied earlier than in the stage of final comparison of projects.
 The new approach enables to easily monitor the real project course in close connection with the plan and to take timely controlling steps.
-The effects resulting from the manager's decision-making process are compared with the plan in regular iterations.
-Our experience in organizing cultural events proves that the application of the Dynamic Iteration Method is a chance to prevent further chaotic organizing of cultural events in companies.
-The method thus reminds of a traveler whose route is adjusted by a GPS navigation system.
+The effects resulting from the manager's decisionmaking process are compared with the plan in regular iterations.
+The method thus reminds of a traveller whose route is adjusted by a GPS navigation system.

-Keywords-planned value, earned value, actual costs, project management triangle, mental model, system dynamics model, feedback loops, cultural events, productivity, remaining work.
+Keywords-planned value, earned value, actual costs, project management triangle, mental model, system dynamics model, feedback loops, cultural events, productivity, remaining work